Our role in register data and health data for research

 The Swedish Research Council has several mandates aimed at promoting the use of data for research.
 We have a specific mandate to facilitate the use of register data for research purposes, focusing on infrastructure.

-We are also developing and operating the metadata tool Register Utiliser Tool (RUT), which provides information about Swedish registers and biobank sample collections and their content at metadata level.
+We are developing and operating the metadata tool Register Utiliser Tool (RUT), which provides information about Swedish registers and biobank sample collections and their content at metadata level.
 RUT provides a quality-assured overview of register variables and their importance, code lists, value sets and history.
 New registers are continuously being added to RUT.

 We collaborate with register-keeping public agencies and organisations on issues relating to how the conditions for using register data and health data in research can be developed, and how RUT can support the data withdrawal process.
 Every year, we arrange joint meeting places and conferences between researchers and data keepers, where topical issues for the field are discussed.